VlachosGroup/openmkm/docs/input.md

 - interactions
 - BEPs

+The thermochemistry file can be of either XML or YAML format.
-However, the XML can be difficult to generate manually so we recommend creating a CTI file, which has a very similar syntax to Python code.
+If you are interested in using XML format for thermochemistry data, the XML can be difficult to generate manually so we recommend creating a CTI file, which has a very similar syntax to Python code.
 CTI files can be converted to an XML file using [ctml_writer.py][ctml_writer].
 Note there are some differences between OpenMKM's ctml_writer.py and the script supplied by Cantera.

+**NOTE: XML and thereby CTI formats are going to be deprecated and replaced with YAML in ftuure**

 Alternatively, Chemkin input files can be converted to Cantera format using [ck2cti.py][ck2cti_script].

-## OpenMKM CTI Format
+## OpenMKM Thermochemistry data CTI Format

-The OpenMKM CTI format borrows heavily from
+The OpenMKM CTI format is based on
 [Cantera's CTI format][cantera_cti_docs].
 Their documentation has a lot of useful information about specifying types and the syntax.